-Some stocks have a small dynamic range in SSB, which makes it difficult to determine the S-R relationship and therefore, the biomass reference points.
-The reason for this is that there is only one SSB "level" to determine the S-R curve.
+Some stocks have little dynamic range in SSB, which makes it difficult to determine the S-R relationship and hence the biomass reference points.
+This is because, in practice, there is only one SSB "point" to determine the S-R curve.
 ICES deals with these cases individually.

-If the stock is exploited at a high fishing mortality, above what seems reasonable based on other reference points (e.g. yield per-recruit reference points) or from experience with similar stocks, and if this has been the prevailing situation for most or all of the time-series for the available data, then the stock should be considered as depleted and the estimated SSB as representing a stock that may not reproduce to its fullest potential.
+If the stock is exploited at a high fishing mortality, above what seems reasonable based on other reference points (e.g. yield per-recruit reference points) or from experience with similar stocks, and if this has been the prevailing situation for most or all of the time-series for which data are available, then the stock should be considered as depleted and the estimated SSB as representing a stock that may not reproduce to its fullest potential.
 In this case, a reasonable B{pa} will need to be defined based on the historical level of F. This B{pa} is likely to be above the SSB observed for this stock if F has been above any possible candidate of F{pa} .

-If, on the other hand, the fishing mortality has been low, judged by conventional reference points and experience with similar stocks, then this may be a stable stock for which the B{pa} should be defined as the B{loss} value.
-B{loss} should be taken from a stable part of the assessment and should not be from recent years if SSB is declining, since this could lead to a declining B{lim} as the stock declines.
+If, on the other hand, the fishing mortality has been low judged by conventional reference points and experience with similar stocks, then this may actually be a stable stock for which the B{pa} should be defined as the B{loss} value.

-Figure 16.4.3.1.6 Stock type 6, showing an example with a narrow range of SSB and stable recruitment.
+Figure 12.4.3.1.6 Stock type 6, showing an example with a narrow range of SSB and stable recruitment.